CLIP-RT : Learning Language-Conditioned Robotic Policies from Natural Language Supervision

 We propose a language-based teleoperation method which leverages the in-context learning capabilities of large language models (LLMs).
 We collect 10 episodes for each skill through language-based teleoperation

-(1) Provide initial language instruction (e.g., “Pour the dog food”)
+1. Provide initial language instruction (e.g., “Pour the dog food into the bowl”)

-(2) Provide natural language supervisions in specific states to complete the instruction (e.g., “Move left a lot”)
+2. Provide natural language supervision in each state to complete the instruction

-(3) LLM translates the natural language supervision into the low-level end-effector command based on a detailed text prompt
+3. LLM translates the language supervision into the end-effector action based on the text prompt

 Stochastic Trajectory Diversification (STD)